Bunlong/Bunlong/README.md

 * React Native + JavaScript + Java + Swift = Hybrid Mobile App 📱
 * Java + Swift = Native Mobile App 📱

-I am an open-source maintainer, I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, Svelte and Data Visualization.
+I am an open-source maintainer.
+I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, Svelte and Data Visualization.

 ## Support Me